-This evening, the House of Representatives passed the FY2016 Budget Resolution.
-After the vote, Rep. Chuck Fleischmann released the following statement.
+WASHINGTON− This afternoon, the House of Representatives passed H.R.
+36, the Pain-Capable Unborn Child Protection Act.
+After passage, Rep. Fleischmann, who cosponsored this legislation, released the following statement.

 In The News